j-hane/python-postgresql-tutorial/README.md

-# python-postgresql-tutorial.
-Sample project demonstrating how to use Python with PostgreSQL

 # Python with PostgreSQL Tutorial

 This project demonstrates how to use Python to interact with a PostgreSQL database using the `psycopg2` library.